luludotdev/Blister/SPEC.md

 ## File Encoding
 The playlist data is serialized using [BSON](http://bsonspec.org/), and then compressed using the [GZip](https://www.gzip.org/) format.
-Before the GZipped data is the file's Magic Number, 8 bytes that are UTF-8 encoded text `Blist.v2`
+Before the GZipped data is the file's Magic Number, 8 bytes that are UTF-8 (or ASCII) encoded text `Blist.v2`
 The extension for playlist files is `.blist`

 ## BSON Structure